 Oh, the places you’ll go.
 If you read, that is.

-That was the message faculty, administration, parents and local politicians and civil servants sent children across Union City and West New York last Friday and throughout the last week as part of their “Read Across America” celebrations.
-Held every year on the school day closest to March 2, the birthday of Theodore Seuss Geisel a.k.a.
-Dr. Seuss, the program strives to motivate students not only to develop their reading skills, but to cultivate a love of reading.
+That was the message faculty, administration, parents, local politicians, and civil servants sent children across West New York and Union City last Friday and throughout the last week as part of their “Read Across America” celebrations.
+Held every year on the school day closest to March 2.
+That day is the birthday of author Theodore Seuss Geisel a.k.a.
+Dr. Seuss.
+The program strives to motivate students not only to develop their reading skills, but to cultivate a love of reading.

 “This day really allows us to make the students aware of how important reading is,” said Nelson Lopez, the principal at Public School 1 in West New York.